Determination of the spin and parity of all-charm tetraquarks: Angular analysis

 The three stages of the simulation that follow are shared with thousands of other processes analysed by the CMS Collaboration and have therefore been extensively tuned to ensure a good agreement with the experimental data.
 The simulation of the remaining particles appearing in proton collisions and surrounding the four muons is performed by the \PYTHIA program, version 8.240~\cite{Sjostrand:2014zea}.
-Pileup effects from additional $\Pp\Pp$ interactions occurring in the same or neighbouring bunch crossings are incorporated into the simulation.
+The simulation takes into account the effects of extra $\Pp\Pp$ collisions that happen at the same time or close in time to the main collision.
 The generated events are further processed through a dedicated CMS detector simulation, based on the \GEANTfour program~\cite{GEANT4:2002zbu}, which models the detector response.
 Finally, the simulated events undergo the complete detector reconstruction process, using software and algorithms identical to the one used to analyse the experimental data.

-The nonresonant $\PJGy\PJGy$ background is simulated with \PYTHIA in the first stage and covers cases where the two mesons are produced either in the same or in different parton collisions in a single $\Pp\Pp$ interaction.
+The nonresonant $\PJGy\,\PJGy$ background is simulated with \PYTHIA in the first stage and covers cases where the two mesons are produced either in the same or in different parton collisions in a single $\Pp\Pp$ interaction.
 The simulated angular distributions were found to be compatible with data in the mass sideband above 8\,\GeV.
-The momentum of the $\PJGy\PJGy$ pair in all three directions was tuned for both \PX and nonresonant production using \PYTHIA settings in the second stage to match the data observed in both the sideband and \PX signal regions.
+The momentum of the $\PJGy\,\PJGy$ pair in all three directions was tuned for both \PX and nonresonant production using \PYTHIA settings in the second stage to match the data observed in both the sideband and \PX signal regions.